seebye/fzf-ueberzogen/README.md

 ## Examples

-Examples can be found [here](https://github.com/seebye/fzf-ueberzogen/tree/master/examples).
+Examples can be found in the examples folder.